 Following the WordPress speed optimization guide, you can handle it hassle-free.
-Still, there might be risks unfortunately.
-Hence, we always insist you to do a complete backup of your website before getting started out.
+Still, there might be risks, unfortunately.
+Hence, we always insist you do a complete backup of your website before getting started out.

 How to optimize my WooCommerce site?

-Speed optimization strategies are almost similar for any platforms even WooCommerce.
+Speed optimization strategies are almost similar for any platform even WooCommerce.
 But, you will need comparably good hosting for eCommerce sites to ensure consistent speed and performance.

 Is it possible to achieve WordPress site loading speed less than 1 second?

-With reliable hosting, well-built website theme, and best speed optimization practices in place one can achieve it in location where it is hosted.
-For other locations, there speed may be little high, may be 1.5 or 2 seconds.
+With reliable hosting, a well-built website theme, and best speed optimization practices in place one can achieve it in the location where it is hosted.
+For other locations, their speed may be a little high, maybe 1.5 or 2 seconds.